 If your designs are strong and we are confident they will be effective, then yes, we will be able to work with them.
 If, however, they do not meet our high standards, then we will be honest and recommend that we create the designs for you instead.

 Almost certainly.
 The GDPR regulations will affect your business if you have a website, or store customer data.
 If you ignore the new rules then you may be liable for fines of up to 4% of your revenue, or €20 million, so you don't want to get this one wrong.

 We appreciate this is a complex topic, so, if you want to know more, we have written an article all about how to prepare for GDPR that's full of actionable tips.

-If you have a site or app with small resource requirements, then cam host your project on our managed servers.
-If you have specific hosting requirements, have intensive resource demands, or require something more specialist then we can set you up with your own dedicated, cloud, or load balanced hosting environment.
+If you have a site or app with small resource requirements, then we can host your project on our managed servers.
+If you have specific hosting requirements, intensive resource demands, or require something more specialist, then we can set you up with your own dedicated, cloud, or load balanced hosting environment.